-Over the years, we have discovered that the essay question many candidates find particularly challenging is the “ethical dilemma” question.
-Although most applicants clearly understand the difference between what is and is not ethical, the problem usually lies in the word “dilemma.”
-As you can tell from the definition provided at the beginning of this post, a dilemma occurs when two “equally conclusive” sides exist simultaneously—emphasis on “equally.”
+Over the years, we have found that one of the essay questions that gives candidates the most grief is the dreaded one about an “ethical dilemma.”
+Although most candidates clearly understand what is and is not ethical, the problem usually lies in the word “dilemma.”
+As you can tell from the definition provided, a dilemma occurs when two equally conclusive sides exist simultaneously—with the emphasis on “equally.”
 Here we offer two examples of responses to an “ethical dilemma” essay question.
-The first presents only one reasonable side, while the second offers two.
+The first presents only one reasonable side, and the second offers two.

 Example 1: “While I was working at ABC firm, my boss asked me to book our second quarter revenue in advance so that we could create the appearance of a great first quarter.
 I firmly told him that this was unethical and refused.”

 In this example, the candidate is asked to do something that is clearly unethical.
-However, because the argument really involves only one reasonable choice—the reader would not want to hear the story if the applicant had agreed to book revenue ahead of schedule—no ethical dilemma actually exists in this case.
+However, because the argument really has only one reasonable side—the reader would not want to hear the story if the candidate had agreed to book revenue ahead of schedule!—no ethical dilemma actually exists in this case.

 In this second example, the candidate outlines a true dilemma.
-This applicant could be entirely comfortable telling the reader that he/she pursued either of the pricing strategies, as long as the applicant walks the reader through his/her rationale.
+This applicant could be entirely comfortable telling the reader that he pursued either of the pricing strategies, as long as he walks the reader through his/her rationale.

-A good test to determine whether the experience you are considering discussing in your essay involves a true dilemma is fairly simple.
+The test to determine whether the experience you would like to discuss in your essay involves a true dilemma is fairly simple.
 Ask yourself, “Could I comfortably discuss the alternative to the path I chose?”
 If the answer is “yes,” you are clearly on the right track.
 If the answer is “no,” try again.